JJJYmmm/RefHCM/README.md

 ### Referring Parsing (RPar)

-`full_mask` means Query Parallel Generation (QPG) mentioned in the paper, which can speed up the generation speed while remains the performance.
+`full_mask` means Query Parallel Generation (QPG) mentioned in the paper, which can speed up the generation speed while retains most of the performance.

 ```bash
 cd run_script/rpar/